EffectOrientedProgramming/book/Chapters/02_Introduction.md

 This means that when you call a function, you cannot reliably know what exceptions might emerge from that function call (some languages have attempted a *parallel type system* via *exception specifications* but these experiments have universally failed).
 If we could somehow include failure information in the type system, the type checker could ensure that all possible failures are accounted for in your code.

-It is unpredictable, so failure is another kind of Effect and can thus be managed by the Effect System.
+Failure is unpredictable, which makes it another kind of Effect.
+Failure is also managed by an Effect System.

-You are used to returning the anticipated “answer” from a function, even though you know that might not happen—there could be failures.
+A function typically returns the anticipated “answer,” even though you know that might not happen—there could be failures.
 An Effect System creates a structure as the return type from a function.
 This structure contains the expected “answer,” but it also contains failure information.
 Every possible failure type is enumerated in this return structure.
-Like everything else, the return structure has a type—and this incorporates all the failure types.
+Like everything else, the return structure has a type—and this incorporates all possible failure types.
 Failures are now part of the type system.
 The type-checking system can now determine, from this return type, whether your code handles all possible failures.